-- A. Thesis students must complete 30 semester credit hours of graduate course work consisting of the following: - 1.
-Select eighteen semester credit hours of graduate course work in Political Science, including PS 5307. - 2.
-Complete the thesis courses, PS 6301 -6302. - Select an additional six semester credit hours of course work from the following: HIST 5308 Seminar in European History HIST 5310 Seminar in American History GBA 5308 Problems in Business Administration or other non-Political Science courses from related disciplines as advised by major or other non-Political Science courses from related disciplines as advised by major advisor.
+- A. Thesis students must complete 30 semester credit hours of graduate course work consisting of the following: - Select eighteen semester credit hours of graduate course work in Political Science, including PS 5307. - Complete the thesis courses, PS 6301 -6302. - 3.
+Select an additional six semester credit hours of course work from the following:

+HIST 5308 Seminar in European History

+HIST 5310 Seminar in American History

+GBA 5308 Problems in Business Administration

+or other non-Political Science courses from related disciplines as advised by major advisor.

 - B. Non-thesis students must complete 36 semester credit hours of graduate course work consisting of the following: - 1.
 Minimum eighteen semester credit hours of graduate course work in Political Science, including PS 5307. - 2.
-Nine to eighteen semester credit hours of course work from outside of Political Science as advised by major advisor. - 3.
-If less than 18 semester credit hours of course work is used in the supporting area from related disciplines, up to nine additional semester credit hours of graduate Political Science course work can be used to bring the total to 36 semester credit hours.
+Nine to eighteen semester credit hours of course work from outside of Political Science as advised by major advisor. - If less than 18 semester credit hours of course work is used in the supporting area from related disciplines, up to nine additional semester credit hours of graduate Political Science course work can be used to bring the total to 36 semester credit hours.